atl4so/GhostMe/README.md

 Make sure you have the latest version of git downloaded - https://git-scm.com/downloads

-Confirm your download by viewing the version number in your command line interface with:
+Verify your installation by running in your terminal:
 ```
 git version
 ```